Semi-topologization in motivic homotopy theory and applications: Semi-topological cobordism

-If we repeat the arguments in Section~\ref{subsection:SSAH} for $\MGL$ smashed with mod $l$-Moore spectrum, and use the fact that the left vertical arrow in ~\eqref{eqn:sst HM ss-0} is an isomorphism with finite coefficients (\emph{cf.} \cite[Theorem 30]{FW Handbook}), we deduce the following corollary.
+Repeating the argument for $\MGL$ smashed with mod $l$-Moore spectrum, and using that the left vertical arrow in \eqref{eqn:sst HM ss-0} mod $l$ is an isomorphism (\emph{cf.} \cite[Theorem 30]{FW Handbook}), we deduce that $\MGL ^{p,q}$ and $\MGL_{\sst}^{p,q}$ are identical with finite coefficients.
+On the other hand, applying \cite[Corollary~10.6]{NSO}, we note the spectral sequence of Theorem \ref{thm:sst HM ss} degenerates tensoring with $\mathbb{Q}$.
+Here is a summary: